elishacloud/Silent-Hill-2-Enhancements/README.md

  * **Increase Draw Distance** - Fixes distant hallway walls (such as those in the Woodside Apartments) from suddenly appearing.
 This makes them appear gradually, more naturally.
  * **Cemetery Lighting Fix** - Fixes an issue where wrong data is used when saving the game in the cemetery, which can corrupt fog effects.
  * **Rowboat Animation Fix** - Fixes an issue with rowboat animation if you exit to the main menu and reload the game.
- * **Eddie Boss Rooms Color Fix** - Updates the color and lighting of the Eddie Boss Rooms to be more like the PS2 version of the game.
+ * **Catacomb's Meat Cold Room Fix** - Updates the color and lighting of the catacomb's meat cold rooms to be more like the PS2 version of the game.
  * **SFX Address Fix** - Dynamically updates SH2 memory with correct index locations for the SFX from the `sddata.bin` file (required if you are using a modified version of the `sddata.bin` audio file).
  * **ASI Loader** - Loads custom libraries with the file extension .asi into the game using [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader).
  * **WndMode** - Runs the game in windowed mode.